ChiefAj23/Movie-Recommender-System/README.md

 The Movie Recommender System is a web app that suggests **5 similar movies** based on a user’s selected favorite film.
 It's designed to skip the endless scrolling and decision fatigue by using content-based filtering with intuitive visuals.

 ---
-## Dataset
+## 🗂️ Dataset
-For this recommender system I have used TMDB 5000 Movie Dataset.
-Before proceeding first download dataset from below URL:
+For this recommender system, I have used the TMDB 5000 Movie Dataset.
+Before proceeding, first download the dataset from the URL below:

 URL: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata